ecks9511/StocksWebsite/README.md

 - Ensure views work correctly on devices with different screen sizes
 - Allow the user to change the time frame while looking at stock/crypto data

+Note: Some data might show up strange on the graphs.
+This is a problem with the alphavantage api.

 Getting your own AlphaVantage API key can be done here: https://www.alphavantage.co/support/#api-key

 A list of crypto abbreviations can be found here: https://www.alphavantage.co/digital_currency_list/